Leonardo-Barbosa-Silva/GOALS/README.md

 - Express for create a server, manipulate routes and middlewares.
 - Mongoose for create and manipulate collections.
-- Dotenv for create envoirement variables.
+- Dotenv for create environment variables.
 - Colors for highlight words on terminal.